 It’s important to understand that you need not be a music teacher, school administrator or professional musician to help out with Music In Our Schools Month.
 In fact, there are dozens of ways to make your mark and contribute to the cause during the month of March.
 Here are just a few of the most popular ways people have worked of music education during past Music In Our Schools Month events:

 Spreading the word: Let everyone in your personal and business network know about the month’s events, the reasons they’re so important and ways they can help out.
 Use the power of social media, texting and chat rooms to let people know the location of the NAfME website, what Music In Our Schools Month is all about, and possible ways they can pitch in.
 Every new person you can bring into the effort can bring someone else.
 That’s how the month grew into the huge event that it has become.
+Here at Prodigies, we rely heavily on word of mouth and social media to spread the word about our music program.
+You can make a huge impact to a small business simply by sharing a post on social media.

 Voicing your support: Call your school district and let them know that you know how important music education is.
 Use you voice to lend support to the cause.
 This is also a good time to ask educators about local opportunities for volunteering during the month of March or anytime throughout the year for a music class or program that needs a little extra help.